hugueskamba/MCU-Driver-HAL/CONTRIBUTING.md

 ## Pull request guidelines

-- concise git commit messages (we recommend following Chris Beams 7 rules https://chris.beams.io/posts/git-commit/#seven-rules)
+- Git commit messages should be concise and must contain a proper description of the commit content.
+We recommend following Chris Beams 7 rules https://chris.beams.io/posts/git-commit/#seven-rules.
-- add a prefix to your commit message to highlight the area of relevance.
-Write prefixes in lowercase, followed by a colon, followed by a space, and then finally the commit title
+- Add a prefix to your commit message to highlight the area of relevance.
+Write prefixes in lowercase, followed by a colon, followed by a space, and then finally the commit title.
-- linear git history - no merge commits allowed, always rebase your branch
+- Keep a linear git history: no merge commits are allowed, always rebase your branch.
-- preserve the history until the review is completed.
+- Preserve the history until the review is completed.
 Use `git commit --fixup` to add fixes.
-Once review is completed, run `git rebase --autosquash` to clean the history
+Once review is completed, run `git rebase --autosquash` to clean the history.
-- every new addition to already opened pull request should be followed by a comment to update reviewers what has changed
+- Every new addition to an already opened pull request should be commented to inform the reviewers on what has changed.